conquer-online/comet/Readme.md

 The project is split between two servers: an account server and game server.
 The account server authenticates players, while the game server services players in the game world.
 This simple two-server architecture acts as a good introduction into server programming and concurrency patterns.
 The server is interoperable with the Conquer Online game client, but a modified client will not be provided.

+__Please note: This is a skeleton / base project, meaning no game features have been implemented beyond login.__

 ![Example Picture](/doc/Images/Example.jpg)

 ## Getting Started